Bolton Point

 Bolton Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes are anticipated in this area as AreaSearch has identified zero projects likely to impact it.
-Key initiatives include 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are likely to affect the area.
+Notable projects include 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, Rathmines Park Transformation, and Costco Lake Macquarie Warehouse, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.